bckohan/django-render-static/doc/source/configuration.rst

 .. note::

     `renderstatic` will be able to generate templates not listed in ``templates``, but only if supplied by name on the command line.
-Only the default context will be available to them.
+Contexts may also be augmented/overridden via the command line.

 ``dest``
 ~~~~~~~~

 Override the default destination where a template will be rendered.
 Templates loaded from ``DIRS``
 instead of apps do not have a default destination and must be provided one here.
-The ``dest``
+When rendering a
+single template, if the ``dest`` parameter is not an existing directory, it will be assumed to be
-parameter must contain the full path where the template will be rendered including the file name.
+the full path including the file name where the template will be rendered.
+When rendering in batch
+mode, ``dest`` will be treated as a directory and created if it does not exist.

 ``context``
 ~~~~~~~~~~~